 I’m excited to begin my journey with Beyond Green as a Sustainable Construction Advisor, helping to assist in delivering sustainable solutions to a wide variety of areas including the construction sector.

-beyond the office: When I’m not eating my way through Edinburgh’s breakfast spots, I love getting involved with projects educating young girls about STEM careers, and creating positive spaces for young women to have informed discussions about issues in the world.
+beyond the office: When I’m not eating my way through Edinburgh’s breakfast spots, I love getting involved with projects educating young girls about STEM careers, and creating positive spaces for women to have informed discussions surrounding

 my Sustainable Development Goal: No. 9 Industry, Innovation and Infrastructure – with urbanisation occurring faster each year it is important to address problems with industrialisation and infrastructure with climate change in mind.
 By using technology and innovative thinking, we can foster long term sustainable development for the millions more people that will be living in urban environments in the future.